Wix vs Shopify vs Squarespace — The Essential Comparison

 For ecommerce projects, I’d definitely use Shopify.
 It’s by far the most feature-packed hosted solution for selling online, and a cut above the other two in nearly all ecommerce respects.

-For portfolio sites or sites involving creative pursuits (music, arts, photography etc.), I would usually recommend Squarespace.
+For portfolio sites or sites involving creative pursuits (music, arts, photography etc.), I usually recommend Squarespace.
 Its templates are superb and its ecommerce tools are generally good enough for simple selling.
 And if you intend on selling premium content, you’ll like its gated content and paywall blogging features.

-If you need a strong mix of content management features and ecommerce tools, choose Wix.
+If you need a strong mix of content management features and ecommerce tools, I’d recommend Wix.
 It offers a wide range of content creation tools and an ecommerce tool set that is more developed than Squarespace’s (along with the most comprehensive support offering of the three products).
 In short, it’s a good all rounder that offers decent bang for the buck.

 Alternatives to Wix, Shopify and Squarespace